Step 10: To-do when you return

 Fill out a study abroad evaluation form

-A new program evaluation form will be available soon.
+Fill out an evaluation about your program.
 These forms provide the "real story" for prospective students and are invaluable tools for their decision-making.
 This not only provides useful information for UVM students interested in studying through the same program or in the same country, it helps keep OIE well-informed about how students are experiencing different programs and how we can better assist students in the future.

 Apply to work as a peer advisor at OIE